 I recently interviewed Walker about intimacy, sexuality, and MS.

 Cathy: Tell us a little about yourself, the name of your blog and what you write about.

 Walker: I am a freelance writer of 5 years now, with a background in nonprofit work.
 I started writing personal stories about dating and post-divorce, and from there I began writing about sexuality.
 My website is WalkerThornton.com where I see a real need for open conversation about sexuality in midlife, specifically, but at all stages of life, we need to be talking about ourselves as sexual beings.
 I write for a broad audience, but I have personal experience with multiple sclerosis and occasionally write about caregiving.
 My ex-husband had MS. After our divorce, I was his caregiver for about 10 years.

 Cathy: Can you talk a little about intimacy and how it relates to patients with Multiple Sclerosis?

 Walker: I think the topic of intimacy and MS applies to both genders but creates different issues, depending on which gender.
 Because men are more intercourse-focused, when the disease begins to affect their ability to perform it may feel like the end of a sex life.

 Women can experience issues with their sexuality but still be capable of having sex—satisfaction being a different story.
-According to a report prepared by the New Zealand MS Society, “It is known that approximately 80 per cent of women with MS experience sexual dysfunction at some time during the course of the disease.
-Some women just stop engaging in sexual relations, while others (approximately 40 per cent) have reported that participating in sexual relations is significantly unsatisfactory.
+According to a report prepared by the New Zealand MS Society, it is known that approximately 80% of women with MS experience sexual dysfunction at some time during the course of the disease.
+Some women just stop engaging in sexual relations, while others (approximately 40%) have reported that participating in sexual relations is significantly unsatisfactory.1

 Symptoms most commonly reported include: